CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 Syntax: .scratchbuffer SIZE

-This pseudo-operation must be inside kernel configuration.
+This pseudo-operation must be inside any kernel configuration.
 Set scratchbuffer size.

 ### .setup